airicbear/izoneapp/README.md

 You may [submit issues](https://github.com/airicbear/izone-app/issues) with your device specifications for any problems you are facing or for any feedback or suggestions.

 Another way you can contribute is to add translations.
-Edit each the `lib/l10n/intl_*.arb` files so that they all have the same fields and submit a pull request.
+Edit each of the `.arb` files in `lib/l10n/` so that they all have the same fields and submit a pull request.

 ## Building